In this article, we will show you everything you need to know about Docker logs and how to work with them.

 To query container logs, use the docker logs

 command.
-It is a command that shows all the information logged by a running container.
-With docker logs CONTAINER_ID
+It shows all the information in running container logs.
+Withย docker logs CONTAINER_ID

 , you can see all the logs broadcast by a specific container identified by a unique ID.